iamtushar28/iamtushar28/README.md

 ## Current Goals

-- Achieving proficiency in PHP, Python and JavaScript backend technologies.
+- Achieving proficiency in node.js, express js, php, python backend technologies.
 - Seeking part-time work during college holidays.
 Feel free to explore my repositories to see my work and contributions.
 I am eager to connect, collaborate, and learn more about web development and App developement.